unclexo/client/README.md

 ----------
 **client** is a web application which designed to directly work with API.
 This works as a data consumer.
 It consumes data from your API.
 So this would be your own website which works as a Client of your API.
 Using Password or Client Credentials grant, **client** application sends a POST request for user authentication to the API with username and password values.

 **Caution:** This only works with this repo <a href="https://github.com/unclexo/server">server</a> which would be your Server API for resources.
-So this must be ready too!
+To get a complete applicatoin this needs to be set up too.

 Installation
 ------------